wp-plugins/events-manager/readme.txt

 2.1
 Properly added Marcus Sykes as a contributor
-Removed php short tags
-Fixed the time bug
 Added a full calendar
+Added an #_EDITEVENT placeholder
+Added Brazialian Portuguese localization
+Categories are now displayed in the events table
 Now weeks starts according to WP settings
 Moved the hide page option up for better access
-Attributes column was not created when the plugin was upgraded, fixed event_time not taken into consideration in ordering events, fixed categories are now displayed in the events table added comment field to the RSVP form and #_COMMENT placeholder in RSVP email templates added customizable title to small calendar
+Attributes column was not created when the plugin was upgraded, fixed Added comment field to the RSVP form and #_COMMENT placeholder in RSVP email templates Added customizable title to small calendar
+Removed php short tags
+Bugfix:there was a time bug
+Bugfix: event_time not taken into consideration in ordering events, fixed
+Bugfix: on calendar for days after 28  on the event calendar view
+Bugfix: for events in days with single digit
+Bugfix: events link in the calendar now work with permalink
+Bugfix: today in next mont was not matched in the calendar
+Bugfix: _RESPPHONE was not matched in emails
+Bugfix: fixed security vulnerability, which could lead to sql inject attacks